A delicious, easy, budget friendly Carne Asada in a savory homemade marinade, grilled to perfection!

-It’s time for my 2nd favorite holiday of the year!
-Cinco de Mayo!
-The day we celebrate one of THE most important food groups on the food pyramid… Mexican food!
-Huh?
-You heard me!
 In our little nest we realize how extremely important it is to make sure we adhere to the major food groups!
-Okay, all joking aside, because our daughter and son are both hispanic we always celebrate the holiday by serving our favorite Mexican foods.
-Usually I make taquito’s, chili rellenos and fresh homemade salsa.
-They’re great!
-However, lately we have all developed a love for Carne Asada!
-So, I decided to come up with my own recipe.
-I’m just super brave like that!
-Or, crazy?!
+Okay, all joking aside, because our daughter and son are both Hispanic we always celebrate the holiday by serving our favorite Mexican foods.

 In my humble opinion you have three important elements to great carne asada.
 The steak, the marinade, and the person doing the grilling!
 (Never underestimate the importance of a good grill master!
 I happen to be in love with mine!)

 The marinade should be loaded with flavor!
 This marinade is LOADED with flavor!
 (My hands tend to go nuts in the spice cupboard!)
-You can mix it all together in the morning, throw it in the refrigerator, and walk away till dinner time!
+In a blender or food processor add Olive Oil, Vegetable Oil, Orange Juice, Lime Juice, seasonings, and cilantro.

 Doesn’t this look amazing?!
 This meat is packed with flavor!
 Your mouth is watering right now isn’t it?
 I know mine is!